elastic/gsoc/readme.md

 #### Brief Explanation

-At the moment we are missing good calendar componentshis project should add a specialized form of a heatmap rendering the calendar month view with options regarding the first day of the week and text/links displayed in the tiles.
+At the moment we are missing good calendar components.
+This project should add a specialized form of a heatmap rendering the calendar month view with options regarding the first day of the week and text/links displayed in the tiles.
 Additionally, it should be possible to apply colors depending on some criteria.

 #### Expected Results